mg7237/standards/docs/docs/flutter/cheat-sheet.md

 ### Develop User Profile App

-An end to end, exhaustive APP covering key Flutter features (listed below).
-The objective is to get practise by impletementing the end to end solution.
+An end to end APP covering key Flutter features (listed below).
+The objective is to get practice by impletementing the end to end solution.
 The complete app in Git is available [here](#api-calls).
 Please follow along with the instructions and snippets provided to help you along.
 Do give it a go before you get tempted to clone the app and work backwards which always seems very easy and logical in hindsight.

-1.  **UI:** Picture, Name, email-id, contact number (store country and the number separately as strings), pin-code
+1.  **Profile UI:** Picture, Name, email-id, contact number (store country and the number separately), pin-code, date of birth.
+1.  **Create, Update, Delete Profile:** Seach profiles based on search criteria entered by user and show the list of user profiles in card form.
+1.  **Search Profile:** Seach profiles based on search criteria entered by user and show the list of user profiles in card form.
-1.  **Getx:** based State Management, Routing and Dependency injection
+1.  **Getx:** State Management, Routing and Dependency injection
-1.  **drop-down:** with country flags to select contact country "Country Code" i.e +91 for India, +65 for Singapore, +001 US/Canada and so on.
+1.  **drop-down:** with country flags to select contact country "Country Code" i.e IN for India, SG for Singapore etc.
-1.  **Date Picker and Date Time Picker:** for profile create data
+1.  **Date Picker and Date Time Picker:** for profile date of birth
 1.  **Image Upload:** for user profile image
-1.  **File Upload:** for user documentation with restricted file types
 1.  **Toasts & Popups:** for information and errors display
 1.  **Form Validation:** individual field as well as entire form validations
 1.  **REST API calls with Dio:** to store/receive data from server
+1.  **SQLite Local DB:** To store reference data

 Let's get started!!!